concourse/rfcs/123-job-jwt/proposal.md

 assignment.
 Additionally, this type of framework would allow authentication to any number of other frameworks that support the same standard.
 Then, a more complete Vault integration can be built on top of this, as could any integration that supports the JWT standard.
-Lastly, it removes the need for Concourse to connect to only one Vault instance, only one Vault namespace, only one Vault engine, and have Concourse show up as a single entity in Vault audit logs with a policy that is far from being least privilege.

 With a JWT Vault Authentication model, each team could have their pipelines connect to their own isolated instance or namespace with policy sets tailored to